emacsway/emacsway/en/how-to-quickly-develop-high-quality-code.rst

 The best way to achieve it is the XP by Kent Beck.

 Experience sharing is the rule №1 for the high-skilled team.
-If your team still has a junior developer after a few weeks, you are a bad manager.
+If your team still has a junior developer after a few weeks, your team needs a better manager.

 **The second myth**.
 We don't have time to write high-quality code, because we have hot deadline.